heyMP/phys010/space-speed-and-momentum.md

 Analyzing three dimensional motion (or 2 dimensional motion) can be technical but does not bring very many new concepts.

 **In this class**, we will almost always describe motion in one dimension.
-When we discuss motion in more than 1 dimension, it will alway be qualitative.
+When we discuss motion in more than one dimension, it will alway be qualitative.

 So imagine we live in a Universe that is a single line.
 The online place you can go is right or left.